19hours/sg-statutes/Acts/Town Councils Act.md

 (c) any former constituency forming part of the constituency;

-“sinking fund”, in relation to a Town Council, means a sinking fund established by the Town Council under section 33(4);
+“sinking fund” means a sinking fund established under section 33(4) or a lift replacement fund established under section 33(4A);

+[Act 17 of 2017 wef 01/05/2017]

 “writ of election” means a writ of election issued under section 24 of the Parliamentary Elections Act (Cap.
 218).